sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

    *  Or, if Windows is already installed, from either the Sign on screen or the Start menu, select **Power (![Power button icon](images/power.png)) >** hold **Shift** while selecting **Restart**.
 Select **Troubleshoot > Advanced options > UEFI Firmware settings**.

-2. From the firmware menus, boot to UEFI or BIOS:
+2. From the firmware menus, boot to drive or network while in UEFI or BIOS mode:

     On the boot device menu, select the command that identifies both the firmware mode and the device.
 For example, select **UEFI: USB Drive** or **BIOS: Network/LAN**.